-How will DRS arrange the further medical assessment?
+Managing the further medical assessment

-- 7.335 The application for a further medical assessment will be managed in accordance with the DRS dispute application management approach set out in the section 'How will DRS manage applications?' section of this Part of the Motor Accident Guidelines. - 7.336 In addition to those standard application management provisions, DRS must arrange a proper officer to consider the application and make a determination under section 7.24(5) of the Act, on whether they are satisfied that the application meets the requirements for referral under section 7.24 of the Act and Part 5, Division 3, clause 13 of the Regulation.
+- 7.253 The application for a further medical assessment will be managed in accordance with the DRS dispute application management approach set out in the 'Managing applications made to DRS' section of this Part of the Motor Accident Guidelines. - 7.254 In addition to the standard application management provisions, DRS must arrange a proper officer to consider the application and make a determination under section 7.24(5) of the Act, on whether they are satisfied that the application meets the requirements for referral under section 7.24 of the Act and Part 5, Division 3, clause 13 of the Regulation. - 7.255 The proper officer will advise the parties of that determination, providing brief reasons for the determination, within 14 days of the expiry of the period for the respondent to lodge a reply.